sentioxyz/docs/developer-guides/sdk-guide/metrics-in-processors.md

+---
-# Metrics in processors
+title: Metrics in processors
+categorySlug: developer-guides
+parentDocSlug: sdk-guide
+hidden: false
+---

-You can find the general metrics definition in [metrics.md](../../references/concepts/data-types/metrics.md "mention")
+You can find the general metrics definition in [metrics](metrics "mention")

 ## Submitting Metrics